 Climate trends suggest that in the next 50 years Minnesota will experience increased precipitation, hotter summers, warmer and wetter winters, and more severe weather events.
-Such changes could damage infrastructure, drain resources, and impair a City’s capacity to respond to residents’ needs.
+Such changes could damage infrastructure, drain resources, and impair a City’s capacity to provide services and respond to residents’ needs.

 To ensure it will survive and thrive under these chronic stresses and extreme events, the City of Golden Valley is developing a sustainability and resilience plan, which will be included in its 2040 Comprehensive Plan update.
 Consideration of the community’s vulnerabilities—and responses to those vulnerabilities—will strengthen Golden Valley’s ability to prepare for and respond to climate impacts.

 Sustainability aims to meet the needs of the present without compromising the ability of future generations to meet their own needs.
 This will ensure that future generations of Golden Valley have the ability to use its resources to survive and grow.